Mastering Marketing Approval Management: 5 Best Practices for an Efficient Approval Process

 If you’re in an industry in which regulatory requirements require marketing audits, there’s little hope of even following the trail of who approved particular changes, let alone improving the process.

 Step 1.
-Create a tiered approvals matrix
+Create a tiered marketing approval process matrix

 An approvals matrix is really just a fancy term for documenting the roles or people that need to approve each type of marketing activity you conduct.